 e.
 Describe the strategies and services that will be used in the planning region to better coordinate workforce development programs and services with community-based organizations, including, where applicable, refugee resettlement agencies that serve priority populations, including individuals with barriers and New Americans.
 The Arapahoe/Douglas Workforce Development Board is coordinating activities with sister workforce development areas in the Colorado Central Planning Region, under the auspices of the Colorado Urban Workforce Alliance, to create a hub approach to services that leverages technology, staff and streamlines service delivery.
 Part of this effort is to create a multi-workforce-area hub for providing Rapid Response services to businesses.

-Regularly scheduled virtual rapid response workshops are being performed by the business services team.
+The Business Services Team is performing regularly scheduled virtual rapid response workshops.
 Invitations to workshops are sent through email to new connecting Colorado participants.